-If the program is Then the treatment is • ALTCS • SSI-MAO • MSP Counted as unearned income.
-Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
+If the program is Then the treatment is • ALTCS • SSI-MAO • MSP Counted as unearned income. • Adult • Caretaker Relative • Pregnant Woman • Child • KidsCare Excluded.
 Exception: If person also gets social security or railroad requirement benefits and those benefits are reduced because of the Industrial Compensation payment, the amount of the reduction is countable.

-Term Definition Industrial (Worker's) Compensation Compensation paid by the Arizona Industrial Commission or similar agencies in other states to workers who are injured on the job.
+Term Definition Compensation paid by the Arizona Industrial Commission or similar agencies in other states to workers who are injured on the job.
 Industrial Compensation also may be called "Worker's Compensation".